jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 because I am in the ``pumping_python`` folder_

 * pwd_ shows the path/address to the current folder_ I am in at the moment
-* pwd_ means ``print working directory``, it prints the directory I am in to the terminal_
+* pwd_ means ``print working directory``, it prints the directory I am in, to the terminal_

+If I know where I am, it is easier to get to where I want to go.

 ..
 NOTE::

   - If you see the same name, skip to the part where I create ``doe``
-  - If you see a different name, continue to the next step :ref:`how to change directory`
+  - If you see a different name, continue to the next step - :ref:`how to change directory`

-If I know where I am, it is easier to get to where I want to go.

 ----